Creating Local Backups using `rdiff-backup`

 1. Backups are not encrypted, making it unsuitable as-is for remote backups.

-The advantages of rdiff-bakcup make it suitable to create local Time Machine-like backups.
+The advantages of rdiff-backup make it suitable for creating local Time Machine-like backups.

-The following script, set via cron to run daily, can be used to take backups of your home directory:
+The following script, set via cron to run daily, can be used to back up your home directory:

 #! /bin/sh